 This post may contain affiliate links.

 You might remember my post from a couple of weeks ago when I shared a healthy brownie recipe.
 The bake was a success and it really helped me to find a sweet snack alternative, stopping from eating quite so much chocolate during the week.
-In last week’s post I mentioned I was looking for a healthy breakfast option that kept me away from my usual cereal with milk and I think I’ve found one!
+In last week’s post I mentioned I was looking for an easy recipe for healthy breakfast option that kept me away from my usual cereal with milk and I think I’ve found one!

 Healthy Breakfast Bars Recipe and Method